shakfu/py-js/README.md

 make collect-dmg
 ```

-Note that the it is important to sign externals (this is done by Xcode automatically) and to distribute to others, you can either ask users to remove the products quarantine state or notarize the product as above, which requires an Apple Developer License.
+Note that the it is important to sign externals (this is done by Xcode automatically) if you want to to distribute to others (or in the case of Apple Silicon, use yourself).
+If the externals are signed, then you can proceed to the notarization step if you have an Apple Develop License (100 USD/year) or, alternatively, you can ask users to remove the products quarantine state or let Max do this automatically on opening the external.

 ### Github Actions